LanceMcCarthy/DevOpsExamples/README.md

 dotnet nuget update source "Telerik" --source "https://nuget.telerik.com/v3/index.json" --configfile "src/nuget.config" --username 'api-key' --password '${{ secrets.MyNuGetKey }}' --store-password-in-clear-text
 ```

+> [!CAUTION]
-> IMPORTANT: Protect your key by storing it in a GitHub Secret, then use the secret's varible name in the command
+> Protect your key by storing it in a GitHub Secret, then use the secret's varible name in the command

 ### Dockerfile: Using Secrets